 TAKEHOLDER PERCEPTIONS - LEVEL 2 & 3 INTERVIEWS Teamwork Personnel Integration Inefficient Procedures/Processes On-going Training and Accountability Quality Improvement/Assurance Equipment Failures and Emergency Procedures Staffing and Work Schedules Work Environment/Respect DISPATCHER AND MANAGEMENT SURVEYS Survey Participant Demographics Table 7.
 Work Locations of Dispatcher and Management Survey Respondents Figure 4.
 Dispatcher Survey Respondents' 911 Work Experience Figure 5.
 Management Survey Respondents' 911 Work Experience Summary of Survey Results Table 9.
-Please rate the following: I believe we provide a good level of support to public safety field pe ersonnel Table 10.
-Callers for emergency services provide accurate information regarding the ADDRESS of the e emergency.
-Table 11.
+Please rate the following: I believe we provide a good level of support to public safety field per sonnel Table 10.
+Callers for emergency services provide accurate information regarding the ADDRESS of the en nergency Table 11.
 When I began my current job, the initial training I received prepared me well for the work Table 12.
 The ongoing training I receive continues to enhance my skills.
 Table 13.
-The Regional Communications System is equipped and prepared to handle large scale emerge gencies such a hurricanes or mass shooting incidents Table 14.
-The work methods we utilize help improve the efficiency in our work Table 15.
+The Regional Communications System is equipped and prepared to handle large scale emerge encies such a hurricanes or mass shooting incidents.
+Table 14.
+The work methods we utilize help improve the efficiency in our work.
+Table 15.
 The technologies we utilize improve our efficiency carrying out our work.
 Table 16.
 Policies and procedures are easily understood and applied.
 Table 17.
 I can effectively use technology to locate wireless callers who don't know their location.
 Table 18.
 The technology and information systems we use are reliable and are appropriate to the job.
 Table 19.
 CAD has the tools I need to handle incidents efficiently.
 Table 20.
-Equipment problems are handled appropriately and I get feedback on problems I report Table 21.
+Equipment problems are handled appropriately and I get feedback on problems I report.
+Table 21.
 Other occupants of the building I work at treat me with respect.
 Table 22.
 Upper management supports our operations.
 Table 23.
-There is clear division between the County and BSO on who manages the communications c Table 24.
-Duty officers and site managers are available and willing to help me with problems or conce Table 25.
+There is clear division between the County and BSO on who manages the communications cer Table 24.
+Duty officers and site managers are available and willing to help me with problems or concern Table 25.
 I receive feedback on my job performance, including positive acknowledgement.
-Table 25.
-Discussion of the second sec Table 26.
-Please rate the following: Different work schedules will improve our current staffing challen, Table 27.
+Table 26.
+Place and the second Table 26.
+Please rate the following: Different work schedules will improve our current staffing challenge Table 27.
 Public safety field personnel treat the dispatch center personnel professionally.
-Table 28.
-Management size to see the set of the dispatch center personnel professionally.
-Table 28.
-Management gives team members a clear picture of the direction BSO Communications is h Table 29.
-Management understands the daily problems we face with our jobs Table 30.
-Overall, I am satisfied with the job being done by my immediate supervisor Table 30.
-Overall, I am satisfied with the job being done by my immediate supervisor Table 31.
-Management encourages others to propose new and innovative ideas Table 31.
+Table 29.
+Management size to see the second state of the dispatient of the dispatient size to second state of the dispatient Table 28.
+Management gives team members a clear picture of the direction BSO Communications is here Table 29.
+Management understands the daily problems we face with our jobs.
+Table 30.
+Overall, I am satisfied with the job being done by my immediate supervisor.
+Table 30.
+Overall, I am satisfied with the job being done by my immediate supervisor.
+Table 31.
+Management encourages others to propose new and innovative ideas.
+Table 31.
+Management encourages others to propose new and innovative ideas.
+Table 32.
 Management effectively deals with misconduct or unsatisfactory performance.
-Table 32.
-Management enectively deals with misconduct of unsatisfactory performance Table 34.
-Please rank the following issues in order of importance (1 is the most satisfied to you and 5 is the least satisfied Α ΑΝΑΙ ΧΕΕ OURCES OF DATA
+Table 33.
+Please rank the following issues in order of importance (1 is your top concern and 5 is the least Table 34.
+Please rank the following issues in order of importance (1 is the most satisfied to you and 5 is the least satisfied.
+OURCES OF DATA